 A preapproval will tell you exactly how much the bank is willing to lend you and specify the costs of obtaining the loan.
 Furthermore, getting preapproved will demonstrate to sellers that you’re a serious buyer who is ready and able to buy their home.

-At Quicken Loans ®, there are three different levels of approval offered in our Power Buying Process SM:
+At Quicken Loans ®, there are two different levels of approval offered in our Power Buying Process SM:

 - A Prequalified Approval, which provides an estimate of what you can afford based on your credit report, as well as the information you provide us about your income and assets.